ckaylor/fundamentals-of-gis/Vector Operations.md

 Data
 ----

-> **Note:** The tutorial portion of this lab uses a variety of data layers, in a somewhat random way, to demonstrate how each of the functions work.
+> **Note:** The tutorial portion of this lab uses a variety of data layers, in a somewhat random way, to demonstrate how each of the functions works.
+You will work through steps demonstrating how buffering, map dissolving and vector overlay operations work.
 After each section, remove all layers or close ArcMap.
+It's always a good idea to work through this exercise more than once to fully understand what's going on in each operation.
+Make sure to view the outputs, both the map features and their attributes.

-Also, the assignment uses a completely different set of layers.
+The assignment itself requires implementing variations of the tools you're learning in the tutorial, using a completely different set of layers.

 We will continue to work on data that you have already copied from the netowrk drive.
 Please remember to conduct all operations on *your* data, as you do not have write access to the network drive.